 - Hike on the Trans Bhutan Trail

-- Visit Toeb Chandana Lhakhang
+- Visit Toeb Chandhana Lhakhang (temple)

 Meals Included: